-It is possible to use a second router as a range extender to your existing network.
-It is also very possible to create only one network name between the two routers so your BluOS Players and other network devices will connect to which ever router has the stronger signal.
+You can connect a second router as a range extender to your existing network.
+Alternatively, you can bridge the two routers containing only one network name (SSID).
+The BluOS Players and other network devices can automatically connect to the router with the strongest signal.

-If your existing routers do not support WDS you can manually create a WDS environment using these simple steps.
+If your existing routers do not support WDS, you can manually create a WDS environment using these steps:

-Set up this router as normal.
-In the wireless security settings of the router, disable Automatic Channel selection and manually set the channel to channel 3.
+Set up this router with the standard connection.
+In router 1's wireless security settings, disable Automatic Channel selection and manually set the channel to channel 3.

-In most cases, this router must be wired to the original router.
-Consider a wireless media bridge or by running a single network cable in this case to the other location and perform the following steps:
+In most cases, you should wire Router 2 to Router 1.
+Consider a wireless media bridge, or run a single network cable to the other location and perform the following steps:

-- Disable the DHCP server on this router to prevent IP conflicts or network configuration issues allowing only Router 1 to manage the network.
+- Disable the DHCP server on Router 2 to prevent IP conflicts or network configuration issues, allowing only Router 1 to manage the network.

-- Set the Internet Gateway of router 2 to router 1's IP address.
+- Configure the Internet Gateway of Router 2 with Router 1's IP address.

-This will now give you two identical access points working in harmony on opposite sides of your home to create a single distributed network.
+This setup provides two identical access points working in harmony from the opposite ends of the home to create a single distributed network.